VA Aid and Attendance Benefit

 A veteran is eligible for the retroactive benefits pension only if they had already been granted the regular pension, and if they have proof that they had needed assistance in everyday functioning (ADL’s) before they started receiving the pension.

-Loans are available to pay for care while waiting for your Aid and Attendance benefits to being processed by the VA.
+A&A loans are available to pay for care while waiting for your Aid and Attendance benefits to be processed by the VA.

 Once approved for Aid and Attendance, the benefits are paid retroactively to you in a lump sum to your claim’s effective date.
 It is therefore easy to be approved for a loan that can pay for care during the A&A application processing wait time called the “determination period”.